espressif/esp-idf/docs/en/security/flash-encryption.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 It is possible to pregenerate the flash encryption key on the host computer and burn it into the ESP32's eFuse key block.
 This allows data to be pre-encrypted on the host and flashed to the ESP32 without needing a plaintext flash update.
 This feature allows encrypted flashing in both :ref:`flash_enc_development_mode` and :ref:`flash_enc_release_mode` modes.

+.. note:: This option is not recommended for production unless a separate key is generated for each individual device.

 - Ensure you have a ESP32 device with default flash encryption eFuse settings as shown in :ref:`flash-encryption-efuse`.

 - Generate a random key with espsecure.py::